 \subsection{Action}

-Superfield constructions in the previous section are applied in a wide class of TFTs.
-An abelian BF theory in $n+1$ dimension is considered as an example to guess the formulation of the AKSZ construction.
+The superfield constructions discussed in the previous section can be applied to a wide class of TFTs.
+An abelian BF theory in $n+1$ dimensions is considered as a simple example to show the formulation of the AKSZ construction.